gauravcodepro/pacbiohifi-analyzer/README.md

 # pacbiohifi-analyzer
-a pacbio hifi clipper for the direct clipping from the pacbio hifi reads and generate the clipped reads.
+a pacbiohifi analyzer for the pacbio hifi reads and gives all the information for the pacbiohifi reads from raw to the graph alignments

 - complete pacbio hifi analyzer class from reading, plotting, clipping, reading bam, generating the graphs, extracting the graph sequences coded today from start to finish.